 During the Warring States period it had become very common for members of the lower nobility to travel from court to court where they could advise the rulers how their state and armies could become stronger and crush their enemies.

-During the Sui period 隋 (581-618) already two thirds of the Zhanguoce were lost.
-Eleven chapters were preserved, which are today arranged in 33 chapters and 460 (other editions 497) paragraphs or stories.
-In 1900 a chapter of the state of Yan was discovered in the ruins of Loulan 樓蘭 in Xinjiang, dating from the Three Kingdoms (Sanguo 三國, 220-280) or Jin period 晉 (265-420).
-Surprisingly enough the differences to the transmitted version are marginally.
-This is also true for the texts from the Zhanguoce, written on silk, discovered in 1973 in a Han period 漢 (206 BC-220 AD) tomb in Mawangdui 馬王堆 with the title of Zhanguo zonghengjia 戰國縱橫家 "[Stories of] coalition advisors from the Warring States".
-Of the 27 stories discovered 16 are not transmitted in the Liu Xiang version, but 11 stories are almost totally identical to the stories known.
+During the Sui period 隋 (581-618), two thirds of the Zhanguoce were already lost.
+Eleven chapters were preserved, which are today arranged in 33 chapters and 460 (other editions 497) stories.
+In 1900, a chapter on the state of Yan was discovered in the ruins of Loulan 樓蘭 in Xinjiang, dating from the Three Kingdoms (Sanguo 三國, 220-280) or Jin 晉 (265-420) period.
+Surprisingly enough, the differences to the transmitted version are marginally.
+This is also true for the texts from the Zhanguoce, written on silk, discovered in 1973 in a Han-period 漢 (206 BC-220 AD) tomb in Mawangdui 馬王堆 near Changsha 長沙, Hunan, with the title Zhanguo zonghengjia 戰國縱橫家 "[Stories of] coalition advisors from the Warring States".
+Of the 27 stories discovered in Mawangdui, 16 are not transmitted in the Liu Xiang version, but 11 stories are almost totally identical to the stories known.

-The oldest commentary was written by Gao You 高誘 during the Later Han period (25-220 CE) which is partially lost.
-The two transmitted versions are that of the Song period 宋 (960-1279) scholar Yao Hong 姚宏 with comments, finished in 1146 and printed shortly afterwards.
-It contains the remainings of Gao's commentary and Yao's new commentary and is included in the collectaneum Shiliju congshu 士禮居叢書.
-The other version has been rearranged by the Song scholar Bao Biao 鮑彪.
-Bao's commentary is complemented by that of Wu Shidao 吳師道, a scholar from the Yuan period 元 (1279-1368).
-The Bao-Wu version is the base for the reprinting in the collectaneum Sibu congkan 四部叢刊.
+The oldest commentary was written by Gao You 高誘 (fl.
+205) during the Later Han period (25-220 CE) which is partially lost.
+The two transmitted versions are that of the Song-period 宋 (960-1279) scholar Yao Hong 姚宏 (c.
+1120) with comments, finished in 1146 and printed shortly afterwards.
+It contains the remainings of Gao's commentary and Yao's new commentary and is included in the reprint series Shiliju congshu 士禮居叢書.
+The other version has been rearranged by the Song scholar Bao Biao 鮑彪 (jinshi degree 1128).
+Bao's commentary was complemented by that of Wu Shidao 吳師道 (1283-1344), a scholar from the Yuan period 元 (1279-1368).
+The Bao-Wu version is the base for the reprinting in the reprint series Sibu congkan 四部叢刊.
 Modern commentaries were written by Jin Zhengwei 金正煒 (Zhanguoce bushi 戰國策補釋), Zhu Zugeng 諸祖耿 (Zhanguoce jizhu 戰國策集注), and Miao Wenyuan 繆文遠 (Zhanguoce xin jiaozhu 戰國策新校注).